Applying for Pre-K

 Calendars and schedules

-Most programs follow the traditional DPS school calendar, except for classrooms in year-round elementary schools which follow the year-round DPS school calendar.
+Most of our programs follow the traditional DPS school calendar and a few programs follow the year-round DPS school calendar.
 The Pre-K instructional day is 6.5 hours.
 Each Title I Pre-K classroom follows their school's bell schedule.

 Transportation and before/after-care

-Each family is responsible for coordinating their child’s transportation and before/after care -- these are not provided by the Pre-K programs.
+Transportation and before/after school care is not provided by the Pre-K program.
+Each family is responsible for coordinating their child’s transportation to and from their assigned program.
 A limited number of sites in the community offer before/after care for a fee.
 If you need support with finding transportation or before/aftercare so your child can attend Pre-K, you can send an email to firstname.lastname@example.org or call 1-855-EARLY-ED (1-855-327-5933) to speak with a child care referral counselor who can help you explore local options that may be available to you.

 Families who also want to be considered for placement in a Pre-K program at a DPS Montessori Elementary School (Watts and Morehead Magnet School) need to apply separately through the magnet schools lottery process.
 There may be a monthly fee for these DPS Montessori slots based on Durham Public Schools' income-based sliding scale.
 The DPS magnet application is open ONLY during the month of January.
 Call the DPS Office of Student Assignment at (919) 560-2059 for more information and assistance.
-We highly encourage families to complete the Universal Pre-K Application as well, since there are very limited slots in the Montessori programs.
+We highly encourage families to complete the Universal Pre-K Application as well, since slots in the Montessori programs are limited.

 DPS Student and Family Assistance